INFORMATION SECURITY AWARENESS TRAINING

 People are fooled every day by these cons because they haven’t been adequately warned about social engineers.
 As CSO blogger Tom Olzak points out, human behavior is always the weakest link in any security program.
 And who can blame them?
 Without the proper education, most people won’t recognize a social engineer’s tricks because they are often very sophisticated.

-Our training program, Social Engineering: Spies and Sabotage, is a short module (~7 minutes long) that provides a general introduction to social engineering.
+Our information security training program, Social Engineering: Spies and Sabotage, is a short module (~7 minutes long) that provides a general introduction to social engineering.
 After discussing several types of social engineering (phishing, baiting, pretexting, and tailgaiting), the course provides advice for avoiding these tricks and scams.
 Key points are applied and reinforced with 4 scenario quiz questions.
 The course is fast, lively, and very interactive.

 The module can stand alone as a short awareness piece or be fused with other topics in a longer security awareness training program.